 Like any large sum of money, this can be used to make even more money through investing.
 With access to literally billions of dollars, life insurance companies can invest in a wide range of markets and financial products to maximize their returns.
 Having a ton of data scientists on staff, their financial analysis is as sophisticated as the best and biggest hedge funds.

 While some of the returns generated by these investments are used to reduce policy premiums or are returned to universal life insurance policyholders, they are mostly absorbed into the bottom line of the insurance companies themselves.

 The bottom line

 Life insurance companies make money by selling a product for more than it costs to provide, and by investing the cash they need to hold onto.
 It’s a robust business model that helps to explain the size and longevity of many life insurance companies.

 That doesn’t mean life insurance companies make profits at the expense of customers.
 The incentives of life insurance companies are closely aligned with those of customers – insurers make more money the longer a customer lives, and most customers want longer lives.
 It’s also good for customers that life insurance companies are big and hard-to-fail, as they literally need to outlive their customers.

-Hopefully this satisfies you with regard to how insurance companies make money.
+Hopefully, this satisfies you with regard to how insurance companies make money.
 Check out our education centre if you’re keen to learn more about life insurance.
-If you’re interested in purchasing life insurance, your best bet is to compare quotes between the various companies, which we can also help do so in just a few minutes.
+If you’re interested in purchasing a policy, your best bet is to compare life insurance quotes between the various companies which we can also help do so in just a few minutes.